PLEASE NOTE THE FOLLOWING POLICIES:

 Lobbyist: Vendors may not engage project managers in any discussion regarding the subject procurement unless the vendor is a registered lobbyist.
 Further information concerning what constitutes lobbying, who is considered a lobbyist, how and when to register, and what constitutes permissible lobbying.

-Blackout Periods: Vendors may not contact the project managers during the “blackout period.”
+Blackout Periods: Vendors may only contact the solicitation's assigned Contract Administration (CA) or Buyer during the “blackout period.”
 The communication blackout period shall commence when (1) the procurements solicitation documentation is issued and shall continue until staff makes public the recommendation for award; and (2) when a protest on the recommendation or procurement is filed with Metro and continue until the notice of determination is issued by Metro.
 During the blackout period, all inquiries related to the solicitation must be directed to the CA/Buyer.
-Contacting the project managers during the blackout period may lead to the vendor’s debarment.
+Contacting the project managers or any other staff member other than the CA/Buyer during the blackout period may lead to the vendor’s debarment.

 Organizational Conflicts of Interest: In order to avoid an organizational conflict of interest, a vendor may not participate in competition for a Metro procurement if that vendor developed or assisted in developing any part of a specification, requirement, statement of work, invitation for bid and/or request for proposal on that same procurement.

 This information is provided as a service to those who want access to Metro through this site.
 The information contained in this system is subject to change at any time.
 Please call 213.922.1037 or email Vendor Relations if you need assistance.